bytecodealliance/wasmtime/cranelift/README.md

 of code produced by Cranelift is not yet impressive, though we have plans to fix that.

-The core codegen crates have minimal dependencies, support [no\_std](#building-with-no-std) mode, and do not require any host floating-point support.
+The core codegen crates have minimal dependencies, support no\_std mode (see below), and do not require any host floating-point support.

 Cranelift does not yet perform mitigations for Spectre or related security issues, though it may do so in the future.
 It does not